 What do these colours mean?
 Many people confidently give answers to this question, but the answers have never been compelling to me.
 It’s probably something we should figure out for ourselves—if it even matters.
 In the meantime, continue to practice meditating, and when specific colours of light come up, observe the situation and see how you feel when it happens.

 Over time, you may eventually experience visions during meditation.
 These visions could be minor, such as seeing lights as I described above, or it could be images or scenes in rich detail.
 Realistic-looking visions usually only occur in deep meditative states; it usually takes me 20 minutes or longer before it happens—if it happens at all.

 In one vision, I found myself in an upscale part of a city.
 I didn’t know where this city was, but I felt it was American.
 It was in the daytime, and I was crossing the street to the other side; After I crossed the road, a beautiful woman with blonde hair captured my attention.
 She was walking away from me down the sidewalk, and as I wondered who she might be, the vision soon ended.
 When this vision happened, I was sitting cross-legged on my bed and focusing on my breath.

-A vision that has happened to me many times is seeing flowing water, especially from the perspective of standing at a riverbank or small lake.
-The scenery, such as the trees and ground are usually fuzzy-looking, but the water is gently flowing and sparkling.
+Often, a vision that has happened to me is seeing flowing water, especially from the perspective of standing at a riverbank or small lake.
+The scenery, such as the trees and ground, is usually fuzzy-looking, but the water is gently flowing and sparkling.

 Another time, I was sitting outside on my deck, with my face tilted up to the afternoon sun.
 As I meditated with my eyes closed, after a short time, I could see through my eyelids, and the clouds started to twirl and form a whirlpool.
 As it became a perfect whirlpool, swirling in my vision, it became hard to tell if it was made of clouds or if it was water.
 The sun seems to enhance meditation visions.